-Throughout the course of S4 all pupils will be given opportunities to reflect on their learning across subjects within the context of future career pathways.
-At some point during the Senior Phase all pupils will undertake a meaningful work place experience.
-There will also be an opportunity to discuss future pathways with a range of partners such as colleges, employers and Skills Development Scotland.
+Careers Education forms an important part of the Personal & Social Education programme.
+Pupils are introduced to the role of the Careers Adviser from Skills Development Scotland (SDS) and to several online resources, which provide access to an enormous amount of careers information.
+Throughout the course of S5 all pupils will be given opportunities to reflect on their learning across subjects within the context of future career pathways.
+There will be an opportunity to discuss future pathways with a range of partners such as colleges, employers and Skills Development Scotland.